apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --additional-extras=trino --install-packages-from-context
+  breeze prod-image build --python 3.7 --additional-extras=trino --install-packages-from-context

 In this case you airflow and all packages (.whl files) should be placed in ``docker-context-files`` folder.